mathieubolteau/scRNA2BoNI/README.md

-# scRNA2BoNI - scRNAseq data to BOolean Network Inference
+# scRNA2BoNI - scRNAseq data to Boolean Network Inference

 scRNA2BoNI is a general framework to infer Boolean networks from scRNAseq data.